paulscallanjr/paulscallanjr/README.md

 - non-profit organizations
 - governmental entities

 ### 🔭 I’m currently working on ... a project for the development of a legal marketing automation app that integrates with a CRM, an HRIS, and a CMS.
-It is primarily written in PHP with MariaDB (*backend) and HTML5 + JS (*front-end).
+It is primarily written in PHP (implemented using a proprietary skinny applications framework) + HTML5 + JavaScript; all of which depend on and utilize MariaDB as the backend database technology deployed in a clustered server configuration for survivability as a priority.

 <a href="https://app.daily.dev/paulscallanjr"><img src="https://api.daily.dev/devcards/56a1aac1d9e14334b5e6ffeb4a6ec23c.png?r=f2i" width="400" alt="Paul Scallan Jr's Dev Card"/></a>